Thet Pon

-Lieutenant General Thet Pon (သက်ပုံ, also spelt Thet Pone) is a Burmese military officer and current commander of the Bureau of Special Operations (BSO) for the Yangon Region.
+Lieutenant General Thet Pon (သက်ပုံ, also spelt Thet Pone) (BC - 20735), is a Burmese military officer and current commander of the Bureau of Special Operations (BSO) No. 5 for the Yangon Region.
 He was appointed to the post in June 2020, and previously served as the commander of the Yangon Command.
 He has been sanctioned by the European Union, Switzerland, and Canada for violating human rights and committing crimes against civilians.

 Military career

-Thet Pon graduated from the Defence Services Academy.
+Thet Pon graduated from the 29th Intake of the Defence Services Academy.

 Personal life

 Thet Pon is married to Hnin Hnin Ei, and has two sons, Phyo Pyae Thet Pon and Min Pyae Thet Pon.